avvaruakshay/looper/README.md

 ### `-m`
 **Expects:** *INTEGER*<br>
 **Default:** *1*<br>
 Minimum length of motifs to be considered.
-By default, PERF ignores redundant motifs.
+By default, looper ignores redundant motifs.
 For example, a stretch of 12 A's is considered a monomer repeat of 12 A's rather than a dimer repeat of 6 AA's.
-However, this is only true if `-m` is set to 1.
-If for example, `-m` is set to 2, then stretches of 12 A's are reported as dimer AA repeats.
-If this behavior isn't desired, we suggest using the `-rep` option (see above) to specify the motifs that should/shouldn't be included.

 ### `-M`
 **Expects:** *INTEGER*<br>
 **Default:** *6*<br>
 Maximum length of motifs to be considered.
-Setting a large value of `-M` has a non-trivial effect on both the runtime and memory usage of PERF.
-This is noticeable with `-M` values above 10.
+Setting a large value of `-M` has a non-trivial effect on both the runtime and memory usage of looper.

 ### `-l`
 **Expects:** *INTEGER*<br>
-**Default:** *12*<br>
+**Default:** *2* * *M*<br>
 Minimum length cut-off to be considered when finding an SSR.
 The same cut-off will apply for SSRs of all motif lengths, even if the motif length is not a divisor of this value.
 In such cases, SSRs that end with a partial motif are also picked if they pass the length cut-off.
+This value should be at least twice of the maximum motif size.

 ## Contact
 For queries or suggestions, please contact: